programaker-project/programaker-docs/legal/privacy-policy.md

 Please be aware that we may combine information we collect about you with general information or research data we receive from other trusted sources.

+### Information not collected

+We do not intentionally collect “Sensitive Personal Information”, such as personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation.
+If you choose to store any Sensitive Personal Information on our servers, you are responsible for complying with any regulatory controls regarding that data.

+We do not intentionally collect User Personal Information that is stored in your programs or other free-form content inputs.
+Any personal information within a user's program is the responsibility of the programs's owner.

+If you are a child under the age of 13, you may not have an account.
+PrograMaker does not knowingly collect information from, or direct any of our Services to, children under 13.
+If we learn or have reason to suspect that a user is under the age of 13, we will close the child’s account.

 ### Security of Your Personal Information

 When we collect and process personal information, and while we retain this information, we will protect it within commercially acceptable means to prevent loss and theft, as well as unauthorised access, disclosure, copying, use, or modification.